 - "Here's how," or

 If the response is the first one, "That's your problem," then you know that you are at or near the outer limits of the other side's constraints.
-You have two choices, take the deal being offered or walk away after saying the following, "No, it's actually not a problem I can solve, so if you want this deal to happen you need to answer that question."
+You have two choices: Take the deal being offered or walk away after saying, "No, it's actually not a problem I can solve, so if you want this deal to happen, you need to answer that question."
 Now walk, but with the knowledge that the negotiation may have just come to an end.
 You need to be willing to live with that.
 Seriously, it's not a bluff.
-If the other side does not come back with an answer that is acceptable you're only option is to concede or forever walk away from the deal.
+If the other side does not come back with an answer that is acceptable, your only option is to concede or forever walk away from the deal.
 Even though the deal isn't dead just yet, the negotiation is pretty much done.

 In both cases you've achieved four very important goals: